 In regards to kidnappings or anything that might involve local authorities, the Embassy still has to work within the confines of local law.
 It’s a misconception that a foreign government can swoop in and “rescue” people with their own military or forces.
 IF there is any kind of effort from a foreign government with something like this, it’ll be done with someone in the local government being aware of and supporting the efforts.
 While we would all love to see assistance from outside sources in helping stop the gang violence and kidnappings right now, Haiti, like the US and Canada and many other countries, is a sovereign nation and foreign governments and parties need to work with Haitian government and authorities on these efforts.
 That’s just the way it is.

+Airlines cutting flights!
 I’ve seen and had people ask about this too.
 Yes, flights in and out of Haiti have been reduced, and there were specific announcements made about this at the end of last week.
 It’s important to know that airlines will first adjust their routes based on demand.
 If the demand isn’t there, they reduce the number of times they fly to a certain location each day, or each week.
 These flight reductions in Haiti have been based on a lack of demand due to the security situation, but they didn’t just go into effect over the weekend.
 American Airlines had already started reducing it’s flights to and from Haiti weeks ago.
 I know this because we have tickets for a trip a couple months out and our flights got moved around (good times!).
 American airlines typically flies from Miami, Fort Lauderdale, and New York into Haiti.
 At really busy times I think they’ve even added a Boston route.
 There were typically a couple flights a day goin into each city, maybe even 3-4 depending on how much demand there was.
 Right now that demand is not there and they aren’t sending in empty planes, only to fly back empty planes.
 Spirit Airlines and Jet Blue are still flying in and out right now, so there are still options for air travel.

 It’s just important to know that these shifts and changes happen based on need.
 As long as the Port au Prince airport is open and functioning, airlines will fly in to meet the demand of passengers.
 Sometimes it’s seasonal, and sometimes it’s due to things happening in country.
 Yes, there are times where Haitian authorities have closed the airport, either because people haven’t been able to get to work from unrest, or because of natural disasters like the 2010 earthquake where the airport itself sustained damage and they needed to clear the runway for humanitarian aid cargo flights.
 When the airport has been closed by Haitian authorities it has typically only been for a few days.
 The longest stretch was post earthquake when passenger flights were stopped so humanitarian flights could happen and the airport staff set up a new area to process passengers.

+How is the security situation in our area?
 Clean Water for Haiti is located about 2 hours north of Port au Prince.
 We’re in a very quiet, rural community that’s basically farmer’s fields.
 We’re literally surrounded by crops.
 And while we might only be a few minutes off of the main national highway running through the country (don’t get excited, it’s only two lanes), it can feel like we’re in the middle of nowhere at times.
 Our community has a reputation throughout the greater area of being a good community where things are pretty peaceful and people don’t get involved in the politics and other stuff that goes on.
 It’s one of the main reasons we chose to relocate here, and we’ve seen that ring true in the past 8 years that we’ve owned the land.

 Because of all these things, we’ve felt safe here.
 And we feel safe in our general area.
 Yes, at times there are issues in St. Marc and Montrouis, the two bigger communities north and south of us, but when we hear of those things, we just stay home and the guys don’t go in that direction for work related things.
 This has always been the way it is here, not just in recent months or years.
 It’s the way it is in Haiti.
 You listen to the word on the street, and adjust accordingly.
 For the most part, our larger area has remained fairly quiet through the bulk of this in the past almost two years since we went through “peyi lok” (locked country) back in the fall of 2019.
 People in our area will tell you that if no one is paying people to start a manifestation, where people will block roads, then it won’t typically happen.